akeneo/pim-helpcenter/content/updates/2020-07/1-associations-with-quantities.md

 ::: meta-data type="New" features="Product Associations" available="early July" link-to-doc="../articles/manage-your-association-types.html#create-an-association-type-with-quantities"
 :::

-The new association type with quantities enables you to create product sets, you can associate several products together and define quantities for each one.
+The new association type with quantities enables you to create product sets.
+You can associate several products together and define quantities for each of them.

 For instance, you can easily create a dining table set composed of 1 table and 4 chairs, just like this one: